 - Rocoto relleno — An iconic dish from Arequipa, now sold all over Peru, rocoto relleno is made by stuffing a whole rocoto pepper.
 The pepper is normally boiled a couple of times in salt water to remove some of the heat, but it can still be quite fiery.
 It’s delicious, but best avoided if you don’t do heat.

 - Ceviche — Yes, ceviche.
-Ceviche isn’t always spicy-hot, but it does typically contain finely chopped ají chili peppers (normally ají limo, which is certainly hot enough to notice).
+There are various types of ceviche and not all are spicy-hot, but they do typically contain finely chopped ají chili peppers (normally ají limo, which is certainly hot enough to notice).
 The good news is you can always ask for your ceviche sin ají (without chili) — just don’t forget to let the waiter know when you order.

 - Leche de tigre — Basically the left-over juices from ceviche, spooned out and drunk as a pick-me-up and hangover cure.
 I can be super spicy and eye-squintingly citrusy, enough to put hairs on your chest.